-If you’re ready to try foam rolling to ease your neck pain, keep these tips in mind:
+When you use a foam roller to ease your neck pain, keep these tips in mind:

-- Foam rollers should cause slight pain or discomfort as they release muscle knots, but not severe pain.
+Foam rollers may cause slight pain or discomfort as they release muscle knots, but not severe pain.
 If you feel sharp or stabbing pain, stop immediately.

-- Because muscle knots in your neck or shoulders can be hard to reach, you may find that a theracane or trigger point massager works better for you than a foam roller.
+Because muscle knots in your neck or shoulders can be hard to reach, you may find that a self-massage device, such as a massage stick or a tennis ball, works better for you than a foam roller.